TOSIT-IO/tdp-website/content/reports/231117-contributors.md

   - HBase Connectors, which can't be build because it needs Spark 3 jars
   - HBase 2.1.10 is not compatible with Hadoop 3.1.4 because of a dependency upgrade (jetty) that is not backported on 2.1.10 (EOL and shaded in later versions). @Pierrotws is working on a PR to upgrade jetty on HBase 2.1.10.

-- [spark#3](https://github.com/TOSIT-IO/spark/pull/3): Issue with nvm install (see [spark-old#3](https://github.com/TOSIT-IO/spark-old/issues/3)).
+- [spark#3](https://github.com/TOSIT-IO/spark/pull/3): Issue with `mvn install` (see [spark-old#3](https://github.com/TOSIT-IO/spark-old/issues/3)).
 We need to try to buid Spark 3.2.4 with and without this PR to see if it improve the test output.
 Spark 2 is ok.
 - [ranger#4](https://github.com/TOSIT-IO/ranger/pull/4): HBase plugin performance improvements that has not been released by Ranger but could be used.
 Merged.
 - [phoenix#5](https://github.com/TOSIT-IO/phoenix/pull/5): Merged.
 Build can be tested now.
 - [phoenix-queryserver#5](https://github.com/TOSIT-IO/phoenix-queryserver/pull/5) Merged.
 Build can be tested now.